2527DC/Terraform/TerraformLearning/Question.md

 5Q -> what are the drawback of the State file in terraform 6Q -> How can the Terraform drawbacks be handled
-7Q -> What is the effect of VS version contros system in terraform
+7Q -> What is the effect of VS version contros system in terraform 8Q -> How to hanel the terrafrom if there is already a infra in cloud provider and u need to manage that existing infra from the terraform (ie migration )
+9Q -> What is drift dettuction
+10q -> what is terafrom refresh

+Senario
+1q -> if some one make changes the infra manually in cloude provider how do u manage terrafrom